 Evaluations will be accomplished through a five-member cadre that represent a cross-section of the wildland fire service.

-The Paul Gleason Lead by Example Award 2017 Winners:
+The Paul Gleason Lead by Example Award 2022 Winners: Coming Soon

 What makes this award different from other firefighting awards?

 This award was developed to recognize firefighters who lead by example and exemplify established wildland fire leadership values and principles.
 The values – Duty, Respect, Integrity – help guide the decisions and actions of each firefighter, especially those in leadership roles.
 The 11 leadership principles provide the specific actions leaders should take in order to demonstrate the core values.
 Principles such as “Know Yourself and Seek Improvement,” and “Make sound and timely decisions,” issue sound marching orders for firefighters, whether they are striving to become leaders or already fill a leadership role.

 How do I nominate someone for an award?

 First, you must choose the category under which your nominee will fall.
 The categories include 1) Mentoring and Teamwork; 2) Motivation and Vision; and 3) Initiative and Innovation.
 Second, you must write the nomination using the following criteria: 1) demonstration of significant accomplishment in the stated category; 2) alignment with the wildland fire leadership values and principles; and 3) scope of accomplishment, considering available resources.
 The award must be submitted by December 31, and include the name and unit of nominee, and name and unit of person submitting the nomination, as well as other important information.

 Winners are chosen by January 31 each year by a panel consisting of people from the wildland firefighting community.
 Awards are presented the following spring.